SChazal/korth-pcrps-saclstm/README.md

 # korth-pcrps-saclstm

-This repository contains the code for the paper "Kernel Orthogonality and Probabilistic Augmentations to Self-Attention based Neural Networks for Weather Forecasting"
+This repository contains the code for the paper "Kernel Orthogonality and Probabilistic Augmentations to Self-Attention based Neural Networks for Weather Forecasting".